This post may contain affiliate links. Please read my Terms of Service for details. As an Amazon Associate I earn from qualifying purchases.

 How to make a Paper Plane Cocktail

-Making this cocktail is super easy.
-Easy to remember too.
+Making this cocktail is super easy, and easy to remember too.
 It’s just 3/4 shot of each of the ingredients: bourbon whiskey, amaro (Nonino or Montenegro), Aperol, and fresh lime juice.

 Simply measure each of the ingredients into your cocktail shaker.
-Then shake it with ice vigorously for about twenty seconds.
-Pour through a fine strainer into a chilled glass.
+Shake it with ice vigorously for about twenty seconds.
+Pour through a fine strainer into a chilled glass, in order to remove any large pieces of ice.
+Serve and enjoy immediately.
 The traditional glass used for the paper plane cocktail is a coupe glass – a stemmed glass, shallow and broad-bowled.

-This cocktail is a modern variation of the pre-Prohibition drink, The Last Word.
+This delicious and refreshing cocktail is a modern variation of the pre-Prohibition drink, The Last Word.
 It has a wonderful balance of sour, herbal, and bitter notes.

 3/4 oz bourbon whiskey